 Safeguard the state of the property.
 You’re required to perform ordinary maintenance as it’s required and needs to be able to restore the property to as close to its original state as possible.
 The only exception to this is the wear and tear that can be expected to naturally occur when inhabiting a property for x amount of years.

 This means covering up your flashy paint job and removing that new flooring (if you can’t get the landlord or new tenant to buy it from you).
 You’re also liable for any loss or damage caused to the property if you’re unable to prove that the damage cannot be attributed to the tenant.

-Italy has 2 short term rental and 2 long term rental constructions.
-You’ll find housing for the short term constructions to be furnished, while housing with long term rental contracts is typically unfurnished.
+Italy has 2 short term rental and 2 long term rental contract options.
+You’ll find that housing with short term contracts usually come furnished, whereas housing with long term rental contracts are typically unfurnished.

 The short term rental contracts are a) for tourism purposed or b) for temporary purposes.

 Contract for tourism purpose (contratto per uso turistico) This contract allows you to rent a property for a few days, weeks or months.
 This limited short-term often holiday purpose is mentioned in the contract explicitly.
 It also states that you’re not officially taking up residency in the home.
 All in all, this contract is not very useful for expats looking to stay in Italy permanently.